G.I. Joe: A Real American Hero (1983 TV series)

 G.I.
-Joe: A Real American Hero (retitled Action Force in the United Kingdom) is a half-hour American animated television series created by Ron Friedman.
+Joe: A Real American Hero (retitled Action Force in the United Kingdom, also known as G.I.
+Joe: International Heroes in some international English-speaking regions) is a half-hour American military science fiction animated television series created by Ron Friedman.
 Based on the toyline from Hasbro, the cartoon ran in syndication from 1983 to 1986.
 95 episodes were produced.